-Regionals, District Championships, and FIRST Championship: at the start of the first designated Load-in period, according to the Public Schedule.
-If the Public Schedule

-• District Events: when pits open
+- Regionals, District Championships, and FIRST Championship: at the start of the first designated load-in period, according to the Public Schedule.
+If the Public Schedule is not available or there is no designated load-in period, the events begin at 4pm on the day prior to pits opening. - District Events: when pits open

-Examples of activity prohibited by R16 include:
+Examples of activity prohibited by this rule include:

-- a.
-Working on the ROBOT at the team's shop after Load-in for the event has begun - b.
-Working on ROBOT parts at night at the team's hotel.
+- a. working on the ROBOT at the team's shop after load-in for the event has begun and - b. working on ROBOT parts at night at the team's hotel.

-Note that E8 and E20 impose additional restrictions on work done on the ROBOT or ROBOT materials while attending an event.
+Note that E108 and E401 impose additional restrictions on work done on the ROBOT or ROBOT materials while attending an event.

-One purpose of R16 is to increase equity between teams with significant travel to an event and those nearby (close teams would otherwise have an advantage by being able to work on their ROBOT, in their shop, until it's time to go to the event).
+This rule is intended to increase equity between teams with significant travel to an event and those nearby (close teams would otherwise have an advantage by being able to work on their ROBOT, in their shop, until it's time to go to the event).

-9.5 BUMPER Rules
+9.4 BUMPER Rules

 A BUMPER is a required assembly which attaches to the ROBOT frame.
 BUMPERS protect ROBOTS from damaging/being damaged by other ROBOTS and FIELD elements.
-Criteria used in writing these rules includes the following:
+Criteria used in writing these rules include the following:

-- Minimize variety of BUMPERS so teams can expect consistency - Minimize the amount of design challenge in creating BUMPERS - Minimize cost of BUMPER materials - Maximize use of relatively ubiquitous materials
+- minimize variety of BUMPERS so teams can expect consistency, - minimize the amount of design challenge in creating BUMPERS, - minimize cost of BUMPER materials, and - maximize use of relatively ubiquitous materials.

-R17.
+\BUMPERS should protect all corners.
 ROBOTS are required to use BUMPERS to protect all outside corners of the FRAME PERIMETER.
-For adequate protection, at least 6 in. (~16 cm) of BUMPER must be placed on each side of each outside corner (see Figure 9-2 BUMPER corner examples) and must extend to within 1⁄4 in. (~6 mm) of the FRAME PERIMETER corner.
-If a FRAME PERIMETER side is shorter than 12 in. (~31 cm), that entire side must be protected by BUMPER (see Figure 9-3).
-A round or circular FRAME PERIMETER, or segment of the FRAME PERIMETER, is considered to have an infinite number of corners, therefore the entire frame or frame segment must be completely protected by BUMPER(S).
+For adequate protection, at least 6 in. (~16 cm) of BUMPER must be placed on each side of each outside corner (see Figure 9-3) and must extend to within 1⁄4 in. (~6 mm) of the FRAME PERIMETER corner.
+If a FRAME PERIMETER side is shorter than 12 in. (~31 cm), that entire FRAME PERIMETER side must be protected by a BUMPER (see Figure 9-4).
+A round or circular FRAME PERIMETER, or segment of the FRAME PERIMETER, is considered to have an infinite number of corners, therefore the entire frame or frame segment must be completely protected by BUMPERS.

-The dimension defined in R17 is measured along the FRAME PERIMETER.
+The dimension defined in this rule is measured along the FRAME PERIMETER.
 The portion of the BUMPER that extends beyond the corner of the FRAME PERIMETER is not included in the 6 in. (~16 cm) requirement.
-See Figure 9-2.
+See Figure 9-3.

-Figure 9-2 BUMPER corner examples
+Figure 9-3 BUMPER corner examples

-Figure 9-3 BUMPER around full side/corner.
+Figure 9-4 BUMPER around full side/corner

-R18.
-Except as allowed per G16, BUMPERS must be located entirely within the BUMPER ZONE, which is the volume contained between the floor and a virtual horizontal plane 71⁄2 in. (~19 cm) above the floor in reference to the ROBOT standing normally on a flat floor.
+\BUMPERS must stay low.
+BUMPERS must be located entirely within the BUMPER ZONE, which is the volume contained between the floor and a virtual horizontal plane 71⁄2 in. (~19 cm) above the floor in reference to the ROBOT standing normally on a flat floor.
 BUMPERS do not have to be parallel to the floor.